Ever More Important Notice

 Due to the Corona Pandemic, we are shifting the core of the SDRA into the internet.
 We will hold the conference as a video conference with all participants contributing from home, though united in a video room.

-We cannot tell by now whether the HAMRADIO will take place, but we must be prepared that it will be called off.
+We cannot tell by now whether the HAMRADIO will take place, but we must be prepared if it will be called off by the German authorities.
 For this case we will still be operational.
 Should the HAMRADIO take place though, we will use the projector to let the local audience participate.

 Nevertheless we assume videoconferences and participation per video stream will play a big role in the future.
 This way we will be able to call in spreakers from all around the world.
 It will pay off already this year that we have succeeded to gather nearly 2000 subscribers in our Youtube channel.